jasonayre/saruman/README.md

 A ruby gem developed by jasonayre of bravenewwebdesign.com (site down currently), to make super complicated, ridiculous, time consuming things in Magento, e.g. creating a new extension, easy.

-## NOTE: NOT EVERYTHING HAS BEEN TESTED, USE AT YOUR OWN RISK
+## NOTE: NOT EVERYTHING HAS BEEN THOROUGHLY TESTED, USE AT YOUR OWN RISK

 ### IF YOUR COMPUTER BLOWS UP, NOT MY FAULT.
-Probably make a new branch before attempting to use, ESPECIALLY if not creating a new extension.
+Probably make a new branch before attempting to use!

 ## Installing

     gem install saruman

 Creating a new extension should be working.
-To do so, navigate to the root directory of your magento installation and call
+To do so, MAKE SURE YOU ARE IN THE ROOT DIRECTORY (containing app folder) of your magento installation and call

     saruman extension

 The wizard should take you through the rest of it.
 I would recommend adding an observer, choose event #145 (checkout_cart_update), and then after it's finished, add an item to your cart and watch the system log, to verify everything is working correctly (well not EVERYTHING, just the observer and general installation of the extension really)

+If you created a model, check your db for the new tables, along with the extension version in core_resource table

 ### A picture is worth a thousand words (or is it a million?)